Introduction

 import { Global } from '../Shared/global';

-2. Then we are importing the UserSerivce that executes the HTTP calls to server.
+UserSerivcethat executes the HTTP calls to server. - In

 @Component({